JenniferFuBook/JavaScriptWeb/README.md

 Happy reading and practicing!

+## Functional Programming
+[Functional programming](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-functional-programming-7f218c68b3a0) is a programming paradigm.
+It builds software by composing pure functions, avoiding shared state, mutable data, and side effects.
+Functional programming is declarative rather than imperative, and application state flows through pure functions.

+[Higher-order functions](https://dev.to/damcosset/higher-order-functions-in-javascript-4j8b) are functions that take other functions as arguments or return functions as their results.
+Functions are objects in JavaScript.
+It is treated as first-class citizens.

+[Currying](https://codeburst.io/perpetual-currying-in-javascript-5ae1c749adc5) is about decomposing a function taking multiple arguments into numerous functions with single arguments.
+It is named after [Haskell Curry](https://en.wikipedia.org/wiki/Haskell_Curry).

+[Microservices](https://medium.engineering/microservice-architecture-at-medium-9c33805eb74f) are not specific to JavaScript.
+However, conceptually, Functional programming is an analogy for microservices: single purpose, loose coupling, and high cohesion.
+It is fun to read about this hot topic.

 ## Regular Expressions
 Regular expressions are patterns used to match character combinations in strings.
 It is extremely effective for searching, manipulating, and validating strings.